-Oscars soundtrack nominations 2019: who are the nominees and how can I download the music?
+Oscars soundtrack winners 2019: who won best music and how can I download it?

-Following months of predictions and bookies bets, nominations for the 91st Academy Awards have finally been announced.
-But how much do you know about the nominees for Best Original Score and Best Original Song?
+Following months of predictions and bookies bets, the winners of the 91st Academy Awards have finally been announced.
+But how much do you know about the winners of Best Original Score and Best Original Song?

 Since its release last October, the original country-rock music to Bradley Cooper’s directorial debut (complimented by his own delightfully gravelly vocals) has been topping charts all over the globe.

 But it’s Cooper and leading actress Lady Gaga’s deliciously raucous duet ‘Shallow’ that has really taken the biscuit.
-Co-written and co-produced by Gaga, the song has already received a Golden Globe for Best Original Song as well as four Grammy Award nominations – and it’s a very strong contender at this year’s Oscars.
+Co-written and co-produced by Gaga, the song also received a Golden Globe for Best Original Song as well as four Grammy Award nominations.

 ‘All the Stars’ – Black Panther